 This increase in demand drives up prices, and other buyers are likely to put in offers on the same property, so if you want to get your dream home, you may have to place a bid above the asking price.

 Though some real estate experts believe that what was once considered normal in the housing market may never be normal again, others believe the new homebuying routines are a matter of geography.
 How people sell and buy homes is influenced by lockdowns and school closings, so areas with more mandatory school closings and longer lockdowns may face sharper effects than those with looser pandemic rules.

 Experts believe open houses will return, while others expect only video walkthroughs for homebuying this season.
 Whether you can expect a return to open houses depends on the area where you’re buying a home and the restrictions in place.
 For example, more restrictive states like New York may not have open houses, and real estate agents may require pre-qualification for a mortgage to attend a showing.

 If you’re looking to buy a home, don’t let the current seller’s market deter you.
 There are strategies and tips you can follow to successfully navigate the market and buy the home you want.

-How to Buy in a Seller’s Market
+How To Buy a House in a Seller’s Market

 If you want to buy now, in a seller’s market, you should know how to navigate this housing market and get a good deal even when there is a limited supply of homes.
 Though you probably shouldn’t expect to negotiate for repairs or convince a seller to accept less than their asking price, you can utilize some methods and strategies to successfully compete in this ultra-competitive housing market.
 Follow these tips for buying in a seller’s market: